 [RSG-16] Resource names SHOULD be nouns for CRUD Web APIs and verbs for Intent Web APIs.

-[RSG-17] If resource name is a noun it SHOULD always use the plural form.
+[RSG-17] If resource name is a noun, it SHOULD always use the plural form.
 Irregular noun forms SHOULD NOT be used.
 For example, /persons should be used instead of /people.

-[RSG-18] Resource names, segment and query parameters MUST be composed of words in the English language, using the primary English spellings provided in the Oxford English Dictionary.
-Resource names that are localized due to business requirements MAY be in other languages.
+[RSG-18] Resource names, segment and query parameters SHOULD be composed of words in the English language, using the primary English spellings provided in the Oxford English Dictionary.

 Supporting multiple formats

 Different service consumers may have differing requirements for the data format of the service responses.
 The media type of the data should be decoupled from the data itself, allowing the service to support a range of media types.
-Therefore, a Web API must support content type negotiation using the request HTTP header Accept and the response HTTP header Content-Type as required by IETF RFC 7231.
+Therefore, a Web API must support content type negotiation using the request HTTP header Accept and the response HTTP header Content-Type as required by IETF RFC 9110.
 For example, for requesting data in JSON format the header Accept should be Accept: application/json and for data in XML format the Accept should be Accept: application/xml.
 Likewise, for the header Content-Type.
-Additionally, a Web API may support other ways of content type negotiation such as query parameter (for example ?format) or URL suffix (for example .json).
+Additionally, a Web API may support other ways of content type negotiation such as query parameter (for example, ?format) or URL suffix (for example .json).

 [RSG-19] A Web API SHOULD use for content type negotiation the request HTTP header Accept and the response HTTP header Content-Type.

-APIs must support XML and JSON requests and responses.
-For XML, responses must be compliant with WIPO Standard using XML such as ST.96 and for JSON, responses must be compliant with WIPO Standard ST.97.
+APIs must support XML or JSON requests and responses.
+For XML, responses should be compliant with WIPO Standard using XML such as ST.96 and for JSON, responses should be compliant with WIPO Standard ST.97.
 A consistent mapping between these two formats should be used.

-[RSG-20] A Web API MUST support content type negotiation following IETF RFC 7231.
+[RSG-20] A Web API MUST support content type negotiation following IETF RFC 9110.